OpenBMB/MiniCPM-V/README_en.md

   </p>
 </table>

 We deploy MiniCPM-Llama3-V 2.5 on end devices.
-The demo video is the raw screen recording on a Xiaomi 14 Pro at double speed.
+The demo video is the raw screen recording on a Xiaomi 14 Pro without edition.

 <table align="center">
     <p align="center">